Detective fiction: Cozy mystery

-This style features minimal violence, sex, and social relevance; a solution achieved by intellect or intuition rather than police procedure, with order restored in the end; honorable and well bred characters; and a setting in a closed community.
+Cozy mysteries feature minimal violence, sex, and social relevance; a solution achieved by intellect or intuition rather than police procedure, with order restored in the end; honorable characters; and a setting in a closed community.
 Writers include Agatha Christie, Dorothy L. Sayers, and Elizabeth Daly.

 Serial killer mystery

-Serial killer mystery might be thought of as an outcropping of the police procedural.
+Serial killer mystery might be thought of as a variation of the police procedural.
 There are early mystery novels in which a police force attempts to contend with the type of criminal known in the 1920s as a homicidal maniac, such as a few of the early novels of Philip Macdonald and Ellery Queen's Cat of Many Tails.
 However, this sort of story became much more popular after the coining of the phrase "serial killer" in the 1970s and the publication of The Silence of the Lambs in 1988.
 These stories frequently show the activities of many members of a police force or government agency in their efforts to apprehend a killer who is selecting victims on some obscure basis.
 They are also often much more violent and suspenseful than other mysteries.

 Legal thriller

-The legal thriller or courtroom novel is also related to detective fiction.
+The legal thriller, or courtroom novel, is also related to detective fiction.
 The system of justice itself is always a major part of these works, at times almost functioning as one of the characters.
 In this way, the legal system provides the framework for the legal thriller as much as the system of modern police work does for the police procedural.
-The legal thriller usually starts its business with the court proceedings following the closure of an investigation, often resulting in a new angle on the investigation, so as to bring about a final outcome different from the one originally devised by the investigators.
+The legal thriller usually begins with the court proceedings following the closure of an investigation, often resulting in a new angle on the investigation, so as to bring about an outcome different from the one originally devised by the investigators.
 In the legal thriller, court proceedings play a very active, if not to say decisive part in a case reaching its ultimate solution.
 Erle Stanley Gardner popularized the courtroom novel in the 20th century with his Perry Mason series.
 Contemporary authors of legal thrillers include Michael Connelly, Linda Fairstein, John Grisham, John Lescroart, Paul Levine, Lisa Scottoline, and Scott Turow.